 On the System -> Storage -> Advanced storage settings tile, select the Disks & volumes tile under Advanced storage settings to expand.

 On the System -> Storage -> Disks & volumes settings pane, Windows will list all the disks connected to your machine.

 New disks will be listed as Not initialized.

-On the Initialize disk pop-up window, choose the partition style to use for the disk and click Initialize to begin.
+On the Initialize disk pop-up window, choose the partition style for the disk and click Initialize to begin.

 GPT (GUID Partition Table) – Most PCs use the GUID Partition Table (GPT) disk type for hard drives and SSDs.
 GPT is more robust and allows for volumes bigger than 2 TB.

-MBR (Master Boot Record) – The older Master Boot Record (MBR) disk type is used by 32-bit PCs, older PCs, and removable drives such as memory cards
+MBR (Master Boot Record) – The older Master Boot Record (MBR) 32-bit PCs use disk type, older PCs, and removable drives such as memory cards

 When you initialize a disk, the status should change to Unallocated.
-Windows has initialized it and is ready to create a partition.
+This is because windows have initialized it and are ready to create a partition.

 Click the Create volume button to create partitions on the disk.